One of my friends writes hilarious office themed hip-hop. Check out my favorite song, Cake In The Kitchen…

 65W AC Power Adapter has been determined.
 Your system will operate slower and the battery may take more time to charge.
 Please connect a Dell 90W AC adapter or higher for best system operation.

-I wondered just how much affect this would have on system performance, so I got some free benchmark software (CPU Free BenchMark 2).
+I wondered just how much impact this would have on system performance, so I got some free benchmark software (CPU Free BenchMark 2).
 This software clocks the time it takes your CPU to perform a series of registry, floating-point and integer tests.
 The lower the time, the faster the CPU.
 I ran these tests a number of times with various power configurations and here are the average results of those tests.

 Dell Latitude D830 CPU Mark Chart